 Before I was vegan, I was a cheese addict.
 The toughest thing to give up was the gooey, salty creaminess of brie, mozzarella and camembert.
 Although the Daiya brand is a great non-dairy alternative, I wanted to make my own cheese sauce and had heard about using cashew nuts.
 But I was lazy and thought it was too much work.

 So I was late to the party for cooking with cashews.
 I decided to try it with mac and cheese, my all-time favourite comfort food as a kid.
-It surprised me how quick and easy it was to throw the nuts along with garlic, onion and spices into a blender.
+It surprised me how quick and easy it was to throw the cashews along with garlic, onion and spices into a blender.
 Total blending time: one minute.

 And cashews are good for you.
 They have protein (about 18 grams per cup), plus iron, zinc and copper.
 In fact, cashews have the second-highest amount of copper (behind sesame seeds), a mineral that supports bone and tissue integrity, antioxidant protection and energy production.

 Cashews help lower cholesterol levels and the risk of heart disease.
 They are a good source of magnesium, which contributes to higher metabolism and bone health.
 Although cashews — and nuts in general — are high in fat, most of these fats are the monounsaturated kind that are good for your heart.